jrburke/mvclib-template/README.md

   [JS Jabber #3](http://javascriptjabber.com/003-jsj-build-tools/)
   about JS module formats and building.

-Specifically, I wanted to show how to construct a modular MVC library that:
+Specifically, I wanted to show how to construct a modular MVC library with the following properties:

-* works out of the box in Node
-* each mvc component is a separate JS file
+* each mvc component is a separate JS file.
-* Uses a "sugared" module syntax as used in Node
+* Uses a "sugared" module syntax as used in Node.
+* works out of the box in Node.
 * but it can be used in AMD projects easily, particularly via [volo](https://github.com/volojs/volo), which will wrap the Node-like modules in define() wrappers.
+* Uses JS to build a single file for use in "browser globals" projects.

+While this project is framed in the context of "MVC", it can be used for any library that is made up of components that could be used in their own.
+While this template uses jQuery it is just to show how an external dependency could be used in conjunction with local modular code.

-First, some details about the project layout, then some benefits of this layout.
+Here are some details about the project layout, then some benefits of this layout.

 ## Details